jonnonz1/nz-statute-book/acts/public/2006/te-arawa-lakes-settlement-act-2006.md

   (e) the area or areas from which an included species may or may not be taken:
   (f) any other matter that the Trustees of the Te Arawa Lakes Trust consider necessary for the sustainable utilisation of included species.
 (2) A restriction or prohibition imposed on individuals by bylaws made under this subpart applies generally to all persons fishing in the Te Arawa fisheries area.
-(3) Bylaws made under this subpart do not come into force and are of no effect until the date specified in the bylaws approved by the Minister and published in the Gazette in accordance with section 79.
+(3) Bylaws made under this subpart do not come into force and are of no effect until the date specified in the bylaws approved by the Minister and published in accordance with section 79.
-(4) The publication in the Gazette of bylaws purporting to have been approved under section 79 is conclusive evidence that the bylaws have been duly made and approved under this subpart.
+(4) The publication of bylaws purporting to have been approved under section 79 is conclusive evidence that the bylaws have been duly made and approved under this subpart.

 ### 78 Procedure for making bylaws
 (1) Bylaws made by the Trustees of the Te Arawa Lakes Trust under this subpart must be deposited—